 Preview your AMP posts

-The AMP version of your URL automatically generates in mobile Google results once you've enabled AMP.
+The AMP version of your URL automatically generates in mobile Google results after you've enabled AMP.
 You don't need to change any post URLs manually.

 To preview an AMP post, add “?format=amp” to the end of the post URL.
 This generates the AMP-formatted version of your blog post, either on a desktop or on a mobile device.

 For example, if this is your standard blog post URL: